skrusche63/spark-arules/README.md

 #### Relational Databases

 Elasticsearch is one of the connectors actually supported.
-As many ecommerce sites and analytics platforms work with JDBC databases, the Association Rule Engine also comes with a JDBC connector.
+As many ecommerce sites and analytics platforms work with JDBC databases, the Association Analysis Engine also comes with a JDBC connector.

 ![Association Rules in Relational Databases](https://raw.githubusercontent.com/skrusche63/spark-arules/master/images/association-rules.png)